-Three Months Ended (In thousands, except percentages) Septer September 28, 2018 2017 \$ Chang Change % Change Loss before income taxes \$ (1,468) \$ (1,204) \$ (264) 21.9% Benefit from income taxes \$ (718) \$ (639) \$ (79) 12.4%
+Three Months Ended Six Months Ended (In thousands, except percentages) Decem ber 28, 2018 Decer nber 29, 2017 \$ Change % Change Dec ember 28, 2018 Dec ember 29, 2017 \$ Change % Change Income before income taxe s \$ 2,850 \$ 2,787 \$ 63 2.3 % \$ 1,382 \$ 1,583 \$ (201) (12.7)% Provision for (benefit from) income taxes \$ 540 \$ (2,564) \$ 3,104 (121.1)% \$ (178) \$ (3,203) \$ 3,025 (94.4)%

 We estimate our annual effective tax rate at the end of each quarterly period, and we record the tax effect of certain discrete items in the interim period in which they occur, including changes in judgment about uncertain tax positions and deferred tax valuation allowances.

+The tax benefit for the six months ended December 28, 2018 was primarily due to tax expense related to profitable subsidiaries, net against the release of valuation allowance due to the potential foreign tax refund to be received from the Department of Federal Revenue of Brazil.
 During the first quarter of fiscal 2019, we recorded a net discrete tax benefit of \$1.6 million for the release of valuation allowance on a deferred tax asset recorded for \$1.9 million of refundable withholding tax credit to be received from the Department of Federal Revenue of Brazil, less tax expense of \$0.3 million from recognizing an ASC 740-10 reserve previously recorded as a reduction against the deferred tax for the withholding tax credit.
+During the three months ended December 28, 2018, we reduced the refundable withholding tax credit to \$1.8 million, primarily due to foreign exchange differences, and recorded a discrete income tax expense of \$0.1 million.

-During the first quarter of fiscal 2018, we received a refund of \$1.3 million from the Singapore IRAS which represented a final settlement.
+During the first quarter of fiscal 2018, we received a refund of \$1.3 million from IRAS which represented a final settlement.
 The determination of the effective tax rate reflects tax expense and benefit generated in certain jurisdictions.
 However, jurisdictions with a year-to-date loss where no tax benefit can be recognized are excluded from the annual effective tax rate.